MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-cluster-member-msp1.png" alt-text="Screenshot of the step for creating a first cluster member in the IBM Console." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-cluster-member-msp1.png":::

-1. For **Step 3: Create additional cluster members**, enter your second member name and select node `mspvm2Node01`.
+1. For **Step 3: Create additional cluster members**, enter your second member name, and select node `mspvm2Node01`.
 In this example, the member name is `msp2`.
 The node depends on your WAS version:

    - In WAS V9, the node is `mspvm2Node01 (ND 9.0.5.12)`.
    - In WAS V8.5, the node is `mspvm2Node01 (ND 8.5.5.24)`.